-This Household inventory form on eXtension's website will help you begin a written inventory for the home and garage.
+Fill out this household inventory form to help you begin a written inventory for the home and garage.
 You will have to download the form to fill it out.

 Product manuals can be used to list furnishing or equipment details on your written inventory or make a computer file of this information that can be easily updated.
 Photographs should be kept with the inventory in a location away from the premises.

 Keep one copy of your inventory away from the dwelling, such as in a safe deposit box.
 Also keep a working copy in the home file and share it to cloud-based storage or email it to yourself.
 Remember to keep all copies up-to-date and compare them on a semi-annual basis.

 The initial investment of time to prepare the inventory may seem significant.
 But once completed — and with regular updates — the inventory will be useful for a long time.